MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log
+## 10.04.19
+* Finished fCC SASS course and started the React course.
+It's a bit complicated I think.

 ## 09.04.19
 * Finished fCCs BootStrap course.
 * I managed to enhance the code for the "Cash Register" challenge.
 As always, the solution was much more advanced and elegant.
 But I did solve it though.
 And I managed to make the code better.
 My solution: